 According to the Association of American Medical Colleges, in 1978, there were 1,410 Black male applicants to medical school, and in 2014, there were just 1,337.
 In 1978, only 542 Black men across the nation graduated from medical school.
 In 2014 it was even less—515.
 That means each Black male doctor that the field of medicine loses is unlikely to be replaced.

 BMIM By Chapter

 We aim to see a BMIM Organizations at every medical school across the nation.
 Be sure to join our network and let us know which institution you attend.
+Keep us updated on all the accomplishments by the faculty and students at your organization.
+Don't see your school listed be the first join and get your chapter in the mix.
 Stronger Together!
-Don't see you're school listed be the first join and get your chapter in the mix

 Learn more about what the brothers at The Ohio State University (OSU) College of Medicine are putting together.
 OSU brothers at The OSU Chapter host annual events to advance the careers of both premedical and medical students.
 In addition they host speciality events and social gatherings to connect with the BMIM at OSU.